 Ambassador Al-Thani named Chase Untermeyer, former U.S. Ambassador to Qatar and long-time Houston resident, to advise the Embassy on the QHF.

-Guidehouse LLP (formerly PricewaterhouseCoopers (PwC) Public Sector) has been engaged to provide independent financial oversight of the Qatar Harvey Fund and all of the funded projects.
+Guidehouse LLP (formerly PricewaterhouseCoopers (PwC) Public Sector) was engaged to provide independent financial oversight of the Qatar Harvey Fund and some of the funded projects.